dlstreamer/pipeline-server/samples/kubernetes/README.md

 The command
  * Deletes existing Pipeline Server workers.
- * Creates namespace `pipeline-server` and deploys Services in that namespace.
+ * Creates namespace `pipeline-server`, sets it as default and deploys Services in that namespace.
  * Uses the pre built docker image from [intel/dlstreamer-pipeline-server:0.7.2](https://hub.docker.com/r/intel/dlstreamer-pipeline-server).
 To use a local image instead run `BASE_IMAGE=dlstreamer-pipeline-server-gstreamer:latest ./build_deploy_all.sh`
  * Build and deploys MQTT, Pipeline Server worker and HAProxy.
 Each node will have one Pipeline Server Worker, if `GPU` available on machine, `GPU` worker will be started, else `CPU` worker.
  * Uses [Kubernetes Node Feature Discovery](https://kubernetes-sigs.github.io/node-feature-discovery/stable/get-started/index.html) and [Intel(R) GPU device plugin for Kubernetes](https://github.com/intel/intel-device-plugins-for-kubernetes/blob/v0.23.0/cmd/gpu_plugin/README.md) to discover, find device resources and enable GPU.